KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/07-divine-child-chosen-one.md

 ## Summary: The Esoteric Meaning

 The **Divine Child** represents the universe’s means of **lawful renewal.**
-It is the insertion of **centropic coherence** into a system at its point of greatest stagnation.
+It is the insertion of **centropic coherence** into a system at its point of maximal stagnation.
 **Novelty (C₁₅)** thus arises not randomly but through **Aionic orchestration.**

 This archetype affirms that **potential for transformation** is always latent within Aion, awaiting activation under harmonic conditions.